Albertina Sisulu 'the mother of the nation', activist and nurse, who has struggled for her whole life human rights and dignity.

 Albertina’s financial woes continued throughout the 1960s as she struggled to afford her children’s schooling in Swaziland, but she said that she would rather struggle than subject her children to Bantu education.
-When she was not at work, Albertina sewed lishweshwe dresses and knitted jerseys and baby clothes to sell for extra money and she also bought eggs at wholesale prices, selling them at a small profit.
-In these difficult times her neighbors and friends were incredibly kind and supportive.
-From grocers who allowed her to buy on credit, to friends who would lend her money to buy school supplies for her children, to neighbors who would donate coal for cooking free of charge every month.
+When she was not at work, Albertina sewed ‘lishweshwe’ dresses, knitted jerseys and baby clothes to sell for extra money and she also bought eggs at wholesale prices, selling them at a small profit.
+From grocers who allowed her to buy on credit, to friends who would lend her money to buy school supplies for her children, to neighbors who would donate coal for cooking free of charge every month - in these difficult times her neighbors and friends were kind and supportive.
 Anglican priests in South Africa who were friends with Albertina and Walter also helped her out by either paying for the children’s school fees or helping them to secure bursaries from overseas donors.

-Even though Albertina was under constant surveillance by the security police she still managed to exchange political information with Walter and network with other activists.
-In a letter dated 25 November 1965 Albertina cryptically wrote the following:
+Even though Albertina was under constant surveillance by the security police she still managed to exchange political information with Walter and a network of other activists.
+In a letter dated 25 November 1965, Albertina cryptically wrote the following:

 “Our gardens are not too good at all this year.
 The drought has been too much.
 The worms are so powerful that as soon as you put in plants they are destroyed instantly.”

-Albertina was making reference to the fact that informers (worms) were defeating the work of the ANC underground (gardens) which was mad worse by the repressive political climate (drought).
-As a FEDSAW leader and ANC stalwart who was not imprisoned Albertina had to do her best to dodge the security police so that she could network with ANC comrades and other activists.
-One such person was John Nkadimeng.
-John was closely associated with Walter in the ANC before he joined the Communist Party and he too was a target of the security police.
+Albertina was referring to the fact that informers (worms) were defeating the work of the ANC underground (gardens) which was made worse by the repressive political climate (drought).
+As a FEDSAW leader and ANC stalwart who was not imprisoned Albertina had to do her best to dodge the security police so that she could communicate with ANC comrades and other activists.
+One such person was John Nkadimeng who was closely associated with Walter in the ANC before he joined the Communist Party and was also a target of apartheid security.
 John and Albertina managed to contact each other during 1966 and together they set up an underground cell.
 They were joined by activist John Mavuso and the three of them maintained contact with the ANC leadership in Botswana.
 The cell’s main activity was to help ANC members to leave the country for education or military training and they managed with the help of others to set up a working committee to facilitate this.